ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ### Create the resource of the second endpoint

-To create the resource of the second endpoin, add the code below to the API template file (i.e., `service.bal`).
+To create the resource of the second endpoint, add the code below to the API template file (i.e., `service.bal`).

 ```ballerina
 resource function get countries/[string iso_code]() returns CovidEntry|InvalidIsoCodeError {